pdjr-signalk/pdjr-skplugin-meta-injector/README.md

-__pdjr-skplugin-metadata__ implements a resource provider based intialisation and persistence mechanism for Signal K metadata and includes a simple editor that can be used to create and maintain metadata resources.
+__pdjr-skplugin-metadata__ implements a resource provider based intialisation and persistence mechanism for Signal K metadata and includes a simple editor that can maintain the metadata resources on which it relies.

-The plugin uses the Signal K resource provider as a backing store for metadata and requires at least one custom resource type (let's call it the *metadata resource type*) dedicated to metadata persistence.
+The plugin uses the Signal K resource provider as a backing store for metadata and requires at least one custom resource type (let's call it the *metadata resource type*) which acts as a repository for metadata resources.
-Each resource in the metadata resource type has a name equivalent to a Signal K path and a value which specifies the metadata object for this path.
+Each metadata resource has a name equivalent to a Signal K key/path and a value which specifies the metadata object for this path (the terms key and path are treated as synonyms in the following discussion).

-The Signal K resources-provider plugin instantiates a resource type as a folder and each resource as a JSON text file.
+The Signal K ```resources-provider``` plugin instantiates a resource type as a file-system folder and each resource as a JSON text file.
-With this provider, supplying metadata to initialise a Signal K key only demands that an appropriately named text file containing the required metadata is placed in the metadata resource folder.
+With this provider, supplying metadata to initialise a Signal K key only demands that an appropriately named text file containing the required metadata is placed in the resource type folder.
-Metadata text files can be created and maintained by hand (using an external text editor or the plugin configuration interface) or programmatically (using the resources-provider and/or plugin interfaces).
+Metadata text files can be created and maintained by hand (using an external text editor or the plugin configuration interface) or programmatically (using the ```resources-provider`` and/or plugin interfaces).

 When __pdjr-skplugin-metadata__ starts, each metadata resource in the metadata resource type is loaded into the Signal K data store.
-The plugin can be configured to ensure that any subsequent, dynamic, changes to a metadata value also update any associated metadata resource.
+The plugin can be configured to ensure that any subsequent, dynamic, changes to a 'live' metadata value also update any associated metadata resource.

 The plugin implements two tools, *compose* and *snapshot* that can